OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 --name $RgName \
 --location $Location

-# hello address is assigned toohello resource from a pool of IP adresses unique tooeach Azure region.
+# The address is assigned to the resource from a pool of IP adresses unique to each Azure region.
-# Download and view hello file from https://www.microsoft.com/en-us/download/details.aspx?id=41653 that lists
+# Download and view the file from https://www.microsoft.com/en-us/download/details.aspx?id=41653 that lists
-# hello ranges for each region.
+# the ranges for each region.

 PipName="PIP-WEB"
 az network public-ip create \